ClimateGlobalChange/squadgen/README.md

     Amount of rotation (in degrees) to apply to the base mesh.

+  --lon_ref <double>

+    The central longitude of the first panel of the cubed-sphere (in degrees).

+  --lat_ref <double>

+    The central latitude of the first panel of the cubed-sphere (in degrees).

+  --orient_ref <double>

+    The orientation of the cubed sphere at <lon_ref>,<lat_ref> in degrees.
+    A value of 0 means the cubed-sphere is aligned perfectly zonal at the\
+    reference point.
+A value of 45 means the cubed-sphere is inclined by 45 degrees at this point.

   --invert

     Invert the base image (so black identifies regions of refinement).